merdok/homebridge-webos-tv/README.md

 Since HomeKit expects only one TV per bridge they will be declared as external accessories and acts as a bridge.
 This means that a TV will not appear in your Home app until you add it!

-To add TV to HomeKit this follow this steps:
+To add a TV to HomeKit follow this steps:

 - Open the Home app
 - Select **Add Accessory**